rjbs/rjbs.github.io/_posts/2008-03-18-cpans-other-than-the-cpan-and-other-software-distribution-issues.md

 ---
 layout: post
-title : cpans other than the cpan and other software distribution issues date  : 2008-03-18T03:10:33Z tags  : ["perl", "programming"]
+title : "cpans other than the cpan and other software distribution issues" date  : "2008-03-18T03:10:33Z" tags  : ["perl", "programming"]
 ---
 One of our current projects at work involves streamlining the way we deploy